arbalet-project/frontage/README.md

 Then compile, deploy and open [the frontend app](https://github.com/arbalet-project/frontage-frontend) and edit its environment so that it calls the IP of your dev workstation (usually `127.0.0.1` in `environment.ts`)

+If you want to stop the backend, just press Ctl+C once, it will nicely closes all processes.

 ## Production
 Refer to the [install](install) procedure to deploy the app on a production server.

+## How to...?
+### Reset database and settings
+`docker-compose down -v` will get rid of the database, you will then need to initialize a new one with `docker-compose run --rm app init`.
+If this is intended to be executed on the production server, add `-f docker-compose.prod.yml` to the `docker-compose commands`.